 (II) security service provider employees, provided written verification that the employee has been determined to be trustworthy and reliable, by the required background investigation in paragraph (4)(A)(ii) - (vii) of this subsection, has been provided by the security service provider.

-(v) The licensee shall document the basis for concluding that an individual is trustworthy and reliable and should be granted access to the security plan or implementing procedures.
+(v) The licensee shall document the basis for concluding that an individual is trustworthy and reliable and should be granted access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access.

-(vi) Licensees shall maintain a list of persons currently approved for access to the security plan or implementing procedures.
-When a licensee determines that a person no longer needs access to the security plan or implementing procedures or no longer meets the access authorization requirements for access to the information, the licensee shall:
+(vi) Licensees shall maintain a list of persons currently approved for access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access.
+When a licensee determines that a person no longer needs access to the security plan, implementing procedures, and the list of individuals that have been approved for unescorted access, or no longer meets the access authorization requirements for access to the information, the licensee shall:

 (I) remove the person from the approved list as soon as possible, but no later than 7 working days; and

-(II) take prompt measures to ensure that the individual is unable to obtain the security plan or implementing procedures.
+(II) take prompt measures to ensure that the individual is unable to obtain the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access.

-(vii) When not in use, the licensee shall store its security plan and implementing procedures in a manner to prevent unauthorized access.
+(vii) When not in use, the licensee shall store its security plan, implementing procedures, and the list of individuals that have been approved for unescorted access in a manner to prevent unauthorized access.
 Information stored in nonremovable electronic form shall be password protected.

-(viii) The licensee shall make, maintain, and retain as a record for inspection by the agency in accordance with subsection (mm) of this section:
+(viii) The licensee shall make, maintain, and retain as a record for inspection by the department in accordance with subsection (mm) of this section:

 (I) a copy of the information protection procedures; and

-(II) the list of individuals approved for access to the security plan or implementing procedures.
+(II) the list of individuals approved for access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access.

 (11) LLEA coordination.